 - When they need your attention

-Even when they do bark, though, this breed is quick to settle down when trained to do so because of their people-pleasing attitude.
+Even when they bark, though, this breed quickly settles down when trained to do so because of their people-pleasing attitude.

 Problem Barking and The Havanese

-Although small, the Havanese breed requires plenty of exercises and regular companionship to be happy.
-With these two things, most Havanese are content to watch the world go by, but without proper exercise and attention, the Havanese can become problem barkers.
+Although small, the Havanese breed requires plenty of exercise and regular companionship to be happy.
+With these two things, most Havanese are content to watch the world go by, but without proper training and attention, the Havanese can become problem barkers.

 What Is Problem Barking?